 They don’t get along with crabs either.
 Or rather, crabs are powerful enough to eat them.
 Sea anemones are another threat.
 While some shrimp can live in anemones, others will get eaten.
 Some shrimp are peaceful enough to coexist within groups.
 Others are quite aggressive, and they must be kept alone.

-I hope my article had answered your question.
+I hope my article has answered your question.
 If you have any new insights or hesitations, feel free to contact me in person.
 I will get back to you as soon as I can.
-In the meanwhile, the guide above will provide you with an excellent starting point.
+In the meantime, the guide above will provide you with an excellent starting point.